By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 (Fig. 2) Newer categories encompass a wider landscape of ETFs but have fewer assets

-Column and scatter chart to display that most exchange-traded fund (ETF) assets are in sector funds, but there is also activity in smaller categories.
+Column and scatter chart displaying that while most ETF assets are in sector funds, activity is in other categories.

 Source: ETF Action.

-A sector ETF invests specifically in the stocks within a particular industry; a Sector Technology ETF may track tech stocks.
+A sector ETF invests specifically in the stocks within a particular industry; a technology sector ETF may track tech stocks.
 Thematic ETFs focus on specific themes.
-Within this category, a disruptive technology fund can invest in securities that cover trends and innovations, namely those with the potential to change an existing industry or service, or to create a new one.
+Within this category, a disruptive technology fund can invest in securities that cover trends and innovations, namely those with the potential to change an existing industry or service or to create a new one.
 Thematic multi-sector funds invest in a mix of sectors.

 Are the “Qs” investing in what you think they are?

-For many years, the Invesco QQQ ETF Trust (ticker: QQQ) has been strongly associated with technology stocks.
-With nearly USD 300 billion of assets under management (AUM) at 20 basis points,4 it is the standard against which all technology investments, public and private, are measured.
+For many years, the Invesco QQQ ETF Trust (QQQ), also known as the Qs, has been strongly associated with technology stocks.
+With over USD 400 billion of assets under management (AUM) at 20 basis points,4 the Qs are the standard against which all technology investments, public and private, are measured.
 However, despite its significant emphasis on technology, it is not a technology ETF.

-QQQ mirrors the performance of the Nasdaq-100 Index®, which includes 100 of the largest nonfinancial firms listed on the Nasdaq Stock Market.
-Consumer staples, health care, industrials, materials, utilities, and energy compose approximately 20% of the index.4 (Figure 3) At the individual stock level, companies such as Costco, T-Mobile, PepsiCo, and Linde may be among the top 20 holdings—making up about 8% of the index.
+QQQ mirrors the performance of the Nasdaq-100 Index®, which includes 100 of the largest nonfinancial firms listed on the Nasdaq stock market.
+Sectors such as consumer staples, health care, industrials, materials, utilities, and energy compose approximately 15% of the portfolio (Figure 3).
+At the individual stock level, companies such as Costco, T-Mobile, PepsiCo, and Linde may be among the top 20 holdings—making up over 5%.
 Investors looking for pure exposure to technology companies may want to consider whether the Qs can consistently deliver this over time.

 The portfolio of QQQ, widely considered a tech ETF, includes non‑tech sectors

-Pie chart comparison between a leading tech exchange-traded fund and TTEQ’s sector concentration, indicating the importance of evaluating holdings.
+Pie charts comparing tech exposure in a leading tech ETF and TTEQ, indicating the importance of evaluating holdings.

-Sources: Invesco.com, Lens.
 QQQ is the largest technology ETF traded in the United States, by assets under management, tagged by VettaFi’s ETF Database.
+Due to rounding, percentages may not add up to 100.00%.

 A disciplined, strategic approach can identify critical opportunities